realadeel/pinterest-api/README.md

 ```

+## Known Issues

 The gem is currently under active development.
-Use at your own risk.
-See Known Issues below.
-I hope to have the gem ready for production shortly.
-See Contributing section below to help.

-## Known Issues

 * PATCH requests not working, endpoint path is not being appended to base

 ## TODO